dhn06038/Motion_Capture/README.md

 # Motion_Capture

- This project demonstrates a cost-effective motion capture system using a webcam and Python libraries.
+ This project demonstrates a cost-effective motion capture system using single webcam and Python libraries.
 It showcases the implementation of hand tracking, pose estimation, and facial landmark detection, with real-time visualization and avatar animation in Unity.

 ## Advantages of Using a Webcam for Motion Capture: